 You do not need to precertify a maternity admission for a routine delivery.
 However, if your medical condition requires you to stay more than 48 hours after a vaginal delivery or 96 hours after a cesarean section, then your physician or the hospital must contact us for precertification of additional days.
 Further, if your baby stays after you are discharged, then your physician or the hospital must contact us within 2 business days for precertification of additional days for your baby.

-If your hospital stay - including for maternity care - needs to be extended, you, your representative, your physician or the hospital must ask us to approve the additional days.
+If your hospital stay needs to be extended: If your hospital stay - including for maternity care - needs to be extended, you, your representative, your physician or the hospital must ask us to approve the additional days.